Girls’ Birthday Bracelet Beading Party

 I bring bead boxes that are organized by bead color – and as you might guess, pink and purple are DEFINITELY the most popular beads every time!
 Fortunately, rose quartz is very inexpensive! :o)

 Blue beads are the next most popular color.

-My birthday party beads all cost me $6 or less per 16″ strand, and my average profit is around $10 to $12 per girl.
+My birthday party beads at that time all cost me $6 or less per 16″ strand, and my average profit was around $10 to $12 per girl.

-I found that bringing individually packaged kits worked better for me, instead of bringing boxes of beads for the children to choose from.
+I found that creating and bringing individually packaged kits worked better for me, instead of bringing boxes of beads for the children to choose from.
 Kits are neater, easier, and faster.

 It usually takes me about an hour to get things ready to go to the birthday beading party, drive there, and set up; about another hour to do the bracelet activity with the girls; and another hour to put everything away, chat, eat a piece of birthday cake, give out bracelet birthday party flyers and business cards, and then drive home.